MIR-UTLN-UJI/data-driven/README.md

 We trained all of the above models for 500 epochs.
 The obtained events files are saved in all_logs folder which can be used by tensorboard to visalize and analyze the results by simply navigating to all_logs folder and then write: tensorboard --logdir <name of the log folder>

 We also created bash files to be sent to the cluster to run these models.
-These bash scipts can be found in jobs folder
+These bash scipts can be found in jobs folder.

+## The RNN architecture

+To use the RNN architecture, use the 'rnn' branch not the master branch and run the main_rnn.py file instead of main.py

 Thank you